 The strategy of the portfolio is to assure cash flows are matched with adequate liquidity.
 This may be accomplished by purchasing quality, short-term securities in a laddered structure or utilizing an investment pool.
-The dollar weighted average maturity of the portfolio will be 180 days or less to accomplish this goal.

 6.0 DELEGATION OF AUTHORITY

 Authority to manage the investment program is derived from the Act, specifically Sec.
 2256.005 (f)-(h).
 Management responsibility for the investment program is hereby delegated to the Director of Finance, the Assistant Director of Finance and the Treasury Manager, who shall establish written procedures for the operation of the investment program consistent with this Investment Policy, and for purposes of this Policy shall be referred to herein as the Investment Officers.
 Procedures should include references to: safekeeping agreements, repurchase agreements, wire transfers agreements, collateral/depository agreements, and banking services contracts.
 Such procedures shall include explicit delegation of authority to persons responsible for investment transactions.
 No persons may engage in an investment transaction except as provided under the terms of this Policy and the procedures established by the Investment Officers.
 The Investment Officers will operate under the oversight of the Finance Committee (the Committee) who shall review the Investment Policy, market conditions, authorized broker/dealers, approved investment training sources, and working investment strategy.